xholc/DIP-for-blood-cells/README.md

 # DIP-for-blood-cells
-DIP on peripheral blood cells microscopical images for pre-processing or feature mining before load into models
+DIP on microscopical images of peripheral blood cells for pre-processing or feature mining before load into models